openseg-group/openseg.pytorch/README.md

 - 2019/11/28
 We will release all of our code within the future week to provide a good baseline for the community.
+Besides, we also provide the support of OCR on the [HRNet-Semantic-Segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) code base.

 - 2019/11/19